fabrizioromanelli/deepforge/README.md

 ## Quick Start

 ### Multivariate Deep Neural Network (`multivariateDNN`)
-Here's a simple example of how to use the deepforge to create a simple Deep Neural Network via the `multivariateDNN` class:
+Here's a simple example of how to deepforge a simple Deep Neural Network via the `multivariateDNN` class:

 ```python
 import numpy as np